PerfectlySoft/PerfectDocs/guide/HTTPServer.md

 **NOTE:** The APIs described in this document are to be considered as experimental.
 Aspects may be changed, removed or added before they are finalized.

-Before receiving and handling requests, one must start up one or more HTTP servers.
-Servers are configured and started using functions available in the `HTTPServer` namespace.
-You can start a Perfect HTTP server in one of three possible ways, depending on your need to control the finer aspects of the process.

-1. Using structured configuration data (a dictionary or JSON file).
-2. Using the HTTPServer.launch functions.
-3. Manually instantiating an HTTPServer object, setting its configurable properties and calling its `start()` function.
+This document describes the three methods by which you can launch new Perfect HTTP servers.
+These methods differ in their complexity and each caters to a different use case.

+The first method is data driven whereby you provide either a Swift Dictionary or JSON file describing the servers you wish to launch.
+The second method describes the desired servers using Swift language constructs complete with the type checking and compile-time constraints provided by Swift.
+The third method permits you to instantiant an HTTPServer object and configure each of the required properties before manually starting it.

-A Perfect HTTP server consists of a name and a listen port, one or more handlers, and zero or more request or response filters.
+HTTP servers are configured and started using the functions available in the `HTTPServer` namespace.
+A Perfect HTTP server consists of at least a name and a listen port, one or more handlers, and zero or more request or response filters.
 In addition, a secure HTTPS server will also have TLS related configuration information such as a certificate or key file path.

 When starting servers you can choose to wait until the servers have terminated (which will generally not happen until the process is terminated) or receive `LaunchContext` objects for each server which permit them to be terminated and waited upon.